 Director of Institutional Research and Planning, Assistant Vice President of Human Resources (ex officio), four faculty, one adjunct faculty or part-time professional staff member preferred/ faculty member, one student, one support staff, two other administrator/professional staff.
 (Approved October 16, 2000; updated February 26, 2007 College Meeting; Revised Nov.
 17, 2008; Revised April 8, 2013)

 Affirmative Action: Provides active campus leadership in maintaining an environment which challenges bias, fosters equity, and values diversity.
 To that end, the committee will fulfill functions mandated by the Department of Higher Education including providing representation on every search and screen committee and ensuring implementation of the Affirmative Action/Equal Opportunity Diversity Plan.
 Further, the committee will educate the College community and advocate for the rights of all people regardless of color, gender, disability, sexual orientation, age or religious preference.
 (Approved May 10, 1999)

-Dean of Human Resources & Administration, Title IX and Affirmative Action Officer, Director of the O’Neill Center, one other administrator/professional staff, one support staff, two faculty, one adjunct faculty or part-time professional staff member preferred/ faculty member, one student.
+Assistant Vice President of Human Resources, Title IX and Affirmative Action Officer, Director of the O’Neill Center for Disability Services or designee, one other administrator/professional staff, one support staff, two faculty, one adjunct faculty or part-time professional staff member preferred/ faculty member, one student.
 (Approved May 10, 1999; Revised Nov.
 17, 2008)

 Financial Aid and Scholarship: Reviews scholarship applications and makes awards, advising the President and The Meeting of such decisions; advises the administration on policy for handling the funds for all federal and state programs in the Office of Financial Aid; serves as an appeal body for students who believe their requests for aid should be reviewed; keeps abreast of national trends in student financial aid.